Term logic: Syllogism in the second figure

 In the Middle Ages, for mnemonic reasons they were called respectively "Camestres", "Cesare", "Festino" and "Baroco".

 Syllogism in the third figure

-Aristotle says in the Prior Analytics, "...
+Aristotle says of the third figure: "...
 If one term belongs to all and another to none of the same thing, or if they both belong to all or none of it, I call such figure the third."
 Referring to universal terms, "... then when both P and R belongs to every S, it results of necessity that P will belong to some R."